projectestac/marsupial/README.md

 - **Remote content**: module for displaying external content.
 Uses web services to report results of exercises between textbook platforms and the VLE.

-NOTE: **Remote SCORM** is no longer maintained and has been removed from the "master" branch since August 2014.
+**NOTE**: **Remote SCORM** is no longer maintained and has been removed from the "master" branch since August 2014.
 ZIP files with older versions of this module are archived on "/files/historical"

 ##Components